 April 2015

-Swiss book recommendation from regular TUL contributor, Hayley of Backpacking Bookworm
+Summary from Hayley of Backpacking Bookworm

 In Essbaum’s Hausfrau, American ex-pat Anna Benz lives with her husband and three children in an affluent suburb in Zurich.
-Her life might look perfect from the outside, but Anna is struggling to adapt to the Swiss way of life.

 Anna seeks solace in the arms of other men, initiating brief sexual affairs as a coping mechanism.
 But, her system fails when an unimaginable tragedy occurs leaving Anna more alone than ever.

 She must face her mistakes head-on, and there’s only one way she can do it.
-If you are looking for an intense book set in Switzerland, Hausfrau is for you.
-Amazon | Goodreads
+If you are looking for more intense books set in Switzerland, Hausfrau is for you.

 The Finishing School by Joanna Goodman